-Darrow defended many others accused of murder in the years to come, including Nathan Leopold in 1924 for the murder of Bobbie Franks.
-His most famous case, however, is perhaps that of Tennessee vs. John Scopes in 1925, in which he defended Scopes in a case involving the teaching of evolution and the constitutionality of a Tennessee anti-evolution statute.
+Darrow defended many others accused of murder, including Nathan Leopold and Richard Loeb in 1924 for the murder of Bobby Franks.
+In 1925 he defended John Scopes in a case involving the teaching of evolution and the constitutionality of a Tennessee anti-evolution statute.
 Darrow’s opposition in that case was great trial lawyer William Jennings Bryan.

 Darrow had a long affiliation with the Woodlawn neighborhood, residing at 1537 E. Sixtieth Street for a large portion of his adult life.
 When he died, March 13, 1938, at the age of eighty, his ashes were scattered into the waters of the Jackson Park Lagoon.

 The papers of Clarence S. Darrow (PCD) consist mostly of his published works, either in pamphlet or in journal form.
-Among the collections in the Historical Society’s files were numerous editions of pamphlets and articles containing Darrow’s work.
 Included among Darrow’s works are numbers within the "Big Blue Book" and "Little Blue Book" series.
 Darrow’s papers also include personal papers, photographs, newsclippings and a report by the National Recovery Review Board.
 Oversized materials have been separated and are listed below the Series Descriptions.

 This small series contains some of Darrow’s personal papers.
 Included among these papers are correspondence, property deeds and warranties.